 Personal Development Tutors (PDTs) are assigned to students during their first few weeks at Edinburgh Napier.
 They are the first point of contact for any academic or personal issues students may experience throughout their time at university.
 If you don’t know who your PDT is, you can find out from eStudent Records, your Programme Leader or School Office.

-Our Student Funding team provides information, guidance and support to a wide number of students, helping them to apply for a range of funding packages and childcare support.
+Our Student Funding team provides information, guidance and support to students, helping them to apply for a range of funding packages and childcare support.